yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/seamless-sdk-payment-android.md

 next:
   description: ''
 ---
-The Yuno Seamless SDK for Android provides a flexible payment solution that combines pre-built UI components with customization options.
+This page provides a guide to the Yuno Seamless SDK for Android payments.

 > 👍 Recommended SDK
 >